Fair Housing: Frequently Asked Questions about Housing Protection for People with Disabilities and Their Families

 - If a landlord has a policy requiring tenants to bring the rent to the housing office every month, the landlord has to permit a person with agoraphobia (fear of going outdoors) to mail the rent, or to have someone else drop it off.

 - If you need to have an animal for assistance (for physical or mental health reasons), the landlord has to permit the animal, even if there is a "no pets" policy.
 You can't be charged any additional fees, but you can be charged for any damages.
+Read more about service animals here (includes sample letters to landlord).

 - If a landlord has a policy requiring tenants to stay for a year, s/he must grant a reasonable accommodation to let you out of your lease early if your disability makes a move necessary.
 This might come up if you live upstairs, but can no longer climb stairs; or if you need a live-in personal care attendant and your apartment is too small for one.